Visas for your family

 This page is about eligibility to bring family members to the UK as your dependants while you study.

-Following a rule change on 17 July 2023, if your course starts on or after 1 January 2024, family members will only be able to join you as student dependants if you have a government financial award for study or your course is a DPhil or a Masters by research.
+Following a rule change made on 17 July 2023, if your course starts on or after 1 January 2024, family members will only be able to join you as student dependants if you have a government scholarship or sponsorship for study or your course is a DPhil or a Masters by research.
 This means if your course is a taught masters starting in 2024 or later, family members can't apply as your dependants unless you are government funded or have recently finished a previous course for which they had student dependant visas.

 1. Who are your dependants?